 An earthquake just happened.
 Why didn't I receive an alert on my smartphone?

 You might be too close to the epicenter.
-Early-warning alerts are typically delivered three to five seconds after an earthquake starts.
-That's the time it takes for seismic waves to travel to the closest stations, and for computers to analyze the data.
-If you are less than 10 miles from the epicenter, it is unlikely you will get a warning.
+In California, early warning alerts are typically delivered five to eight seconds after an earthquake starts.
+That's the time it takes for seismic waves to travel to the closest stations and for computers to analyze the data.
+If you are less than 10 miles from the epicenter, it is unlikely you will get a warning before you start feeling significant shaking.

 The shaking might not have been strong enough.
 It is important to remember that most people experience weak shaking during an earthquake.
 This is because large earthquakes are rare, and because individuals are often too far from the epicenter to experience significant shaking.
-Currently, apps, such as MyShake, are designed to send alerts only for stronger shaking.
-This could change as scientists and public officials continue to tune the system's parameters.
+While a small earthquake can cause strong shaking near its epicenter, there is not enough time for early warning systems to detect, process, and deliver alerts before the shaking has already begun in those locations.
+As scientists and public officials continue to tune the system's parameters, the threshold for an alert could be lowered.